mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 ### Typical Behavioral Questions

 - Tell me about yourself
-  - Brief history + accomplishments
+  - Brief history + accomplishments.
+  - Be able to extend on any items on the CV, e.g., projects, etc.
 - Why are you leaving your current position
-  - Be positive, show what we want
+  - Be honest and positive, show what we want.
-  - Emphasize departure will be professional
-  - Ambition, goals, growing, responsibilities
+  - Tell about our ambition, goals, growing, responsibilities; recall: the match needs to be mutual!
 - Why do you want this position?
-  - Show passion.
+  - Show your passion.
-  - Confidence.
+  - Be confident.
 - Where do you see yourself in 5 years?
-  - Show you have a plan.
+  - Show your plan.
 - What's you greatest weakness?
   - Turn question around and show areas that need improvement.
+  - Also, talk about how you've improved your weaknesses.
+  - Give real concrete examples.
 - What do you know about our company?
-  - Do your research beforehand.
+  - Do your research beforehand!
+  - If the company's culture is public, read and learn it.
 - What's the most difficult situation you had to face at a job?
   - Focus on the solution to the situation.
+  - What did I learn?
 - What do you think makes a successful manager?
-  - Show your management style and philosophy.
+  - Show your management style and philosophy; remember: match needs to be mutual.
   - Teamwork, leading by example.
 - How many positions have you applied for?
-- If the company's culture is public, read and learn it.
-- Be able to talk about any items on the CV.

 ### Questions I Got Asked